tkieras/keywords_service/README.md

 ## Usage

-All interactions must be carried out with basic authentication either by:
-	- username/password
-	- auth_token

-Register:
-	- POST to "/api/auth/register" with data containing:
-		- "username" : "your username"
-		- "password" : "your password"

-An authentication token may be retrieved:
-	- GET to "/api/auth/token"

-Documents may be added, a prerequisite for any other operations on the document:
-	- POST to "/api/documents" with data containing:
-		- "uri" : "path/to/resource" (URL/filepath where the content may be found).
-		- "content" : "text content here" (the text content of the document).

-Documents may be deleted:
-	- DELETE to "/api/documents/<id>"

-Basic keywords may be retrieved for a document:
-	- GET "/api/documents/<id>/absolute_keywords"

-All document groups may be retrieved:
-	- GET "/api/groups"
-	- Implementation pending

-The members of a single group may be retrieved:
-	- GET "/api/group/<id>"
-	- Implementation pending

-The final ("relative") keywords of a document may be retrieved:
-	- GET "/api/documents/<id>/relative_keywords"
-	- Implementation pending

-The final ("relative") keywords of a document group may be retrieved:
-	- GET "/api/group/<id>/relative_keywords"
-	- Implementation pending
+### Authentication

+#### 1. Authentication methods:
+All interactions except registration of a new user must be authenticated using HTTP Basic Authentication.
+Note that the server that presents this service to users should be configured with HTTPS.
+Two methods are supported:

+* username/password
+* auth_token

+#### 2. Register a new user:
+POST "/api/auth/register"
+* { "username" : "your username"
+  "password" : "your password" }

+#### 3. Retrieve an authentication token:
+GET "/api/auth/token"

+### Documents

+#### Add a document:
+POST "/api/documents"
+* {"name" : "name of your choosing",
+  "content" : "text content here"}

+Adding a document involves sending the text of the document to the server along with a name.
+The name may be any value, though it is suggested to use a URL or filepath.

+When a document is added, the text content is processed, yielding a set of keywords called 'absolute keywords'.
+These are stored in the database for future use, while the raw text content is discarded.

+The document id is returned in the response body, and the path to the resource is in the Location header.

+#### Delete a document
+DELETE "/api/documents/<id>"

+When a document is deleted, the keywords are no longer available for retrieval.

+### Keywords

+#### Retrieve absolute keywords
+GET "/api/documents/<id>/absolute_keywords"

+Basic keywords may be retrieved for a document.
+These represent document content independent of any other documents (absolute, as opposed to relative).

+#### Retrieve relative keywords for a document

+* Under construction

+GET "/api/documents/<id>/relative_keywords"

+Retrieving relative keywords are the primary use case for the API.
+After a document is added, the relative keywords may be retrieved.
+The algorithm for determining relative keywords is described elsewhere in this document.

+#### Retrieve relative keywords for a group

+* Under construction

+GET "/api/group/<id>/relative_keywords"

+The relative keywords of a document are the sum of the relative keywords that are attached to each group that the document belongs to.
+It may be useful to directly retrieve the relative keywords that belong to a specific group.

+### Groups

+#### Retrieve all groups

+* Under construction

+GET "/api/groups"

+It may be useful to retrieve the groupings discovered in the document set.
+This method will return a dictionary where the key is the group id and the value is the list of document ids that belong to the group.
+Note that a single document may belong to several groups, depending on configuration options.

+#### Retrieve the members of a single group

+* Under construction

+GET "/api/group/<id>"

+It may be useful to retrieve the members of a particular group.
+This may be accomplished by this method.

 ## Algorithm Description